-Battered Shareholder Syndrome
+Battered Person Syndrome

 In clinical practice “battered person syndrome” is a legitimate condition which warrants psychotherapeutic intervention.
 Martin Seligman’s “learned helplessness theory” underscores the psychological structure of this syndrome which contends that people have a perceived absence of control over the outcome of a situation.
 Most shareholders and most investors are not empowered.
 The Shareholder Activist’s core mission is to be the source for investor empowerment.